casper-network/ceps/text/0043-better-eviction.md

 assignment.

 Finally, the modified weights (with the banned validators set to 0) also need to be applied outside of Highway, wherever we count a block's finality signatures.
+Any clients that validate blocks should use the modified weights as well.
+That suggests it would be best to put the _modified_ weights into the block header, instead of the original ones, or at least include all the information in every single switch block header that is required to compute them.
+The original weights would still need to be communicated to the Highway instance on initialization.

 ## Drawbacks